Endangered Species Act: An Overview

 Cooperation with Federal Agencies

-Section 7 of the ESA requires that all federal agencies must promote the Act’s conservation purposes by consulting with the Services to ensure that any federally authorized, funded, or direct action is not likely to jeopardize the continued survival of any listed species or adversely modify any critical habitat as a whole.
+Section 7 of the ESA requires federal agencies to promote the Act’s conservation purposes by consulting with the Services to ensure that any federally authorized, funded, or direct action is not likely to jeopardize the continued survival of any listed species or adversely modify any critical habitat.

 Requests for formal consultation must include descriptions of the proposed action, effects of the action, efforts to offset effects of the action, and several other factors relating the action to the impacted species.
 The formal consultation process results in a document known as a Biological Opinion (BiOp) which details the effect the proposed federal project would have on any listed species within the project area.
 Regulations released in August 2019 state that, when preparing a BiOp, the Services can consider proposed activities that will offset the effects of the action.
 If FWS or NMFS concludes in a BiOp that a proposed project is likely to place a listed species in “jeopardy,” then the consulting agency will offer “reasonable and prudent alternatives” about how the proposed project could be modified to avoid causing harm.